Business Partnership and Program Advisory Councils

-The BP/PA Councils are established to assist Palm Beach State College in planning, implementing and evaluating each of its occupational programs in order to respond to the changing needs of the community.
+The BP and PA Councils are established to assist Palm Beach State College in planning, implementing and evaluating each of its occupational programs in order to respond to the changing needs of the community.

-Alert the College/District of changes and trends in the economic climate of the county
+Review College changes, influence the college programs, and respond to trends within the economic climate of the county

 - Review labor market surveys